-You’ve must master both the science and the art of pricing your house for sale or you might find yourself stuck with a house you can’t sell.
-Although no one can tell you matter-of-factly what you should price your house for when you list, there are some methods you can rely on for forming an educated decision about what your house is worth.
+You must master both the science and the art of pricing your house for sale, or you may find it difficult to bring in offers from potential buyers.
+There are some methods you can rely on when forming an educated decision about what your house is worth.

 💵 Avoid Pricing Too High or Low

 Unsellable – that’s what a house becomes when it stays listed for sale on the market for too long.
 The current crop of potential home buyers recognize the house as the price drops and begin to ask themselves why that house won’t sell.